hashicorp/vagrant/website/docs/source/v2/networking/private_network.html.md

 outside world.

-For some operating systems, additional configuration options for the static IP address are available such as setting the default gateway for mtu.
+For some operating systems, additional configuration options for the static IP address are available such as setting the default gateway or MTU.

 ## Disable Auto-Configuration